 Plus, because you will be lunging in the sagittal and frontal plane, you will strengthen your hips and glutes for multi-directional movements.

 Here are the steps:

-- Stand upright with good posture and your hands on your hips.
+- Stand upright with good posture, feet hip-width apart, and your hands on your hips.

 - Use your glutes to press back up to standing.

 - Then, step the right foot out to the side, dropping into a lateral lunge.